jpruiz114/horse-track-atm-simulation/README.md

 # Horse Track ATM Simulation

 A Java-based console application that simulates an ATM system for a horse racing track.
-This coding challenge demonstrates object-oriented design, command pattern implementation, and comprehensive error handling.
+This coding challenge demonstrates object-oriented design, command pattern implementation, and error handling.

 ## Quick Start